FAIR: A Causal Framework for Accurately Inferring Judgments Reversals: Experiments and Evaluation

 \subsubsection{Legal Judgement Prediction}

 In the legal field, LJP task requires the model to predict the outcome of a decision based on the basic fact of the input case.
 We chose the mainstream LJP models as the baseline, including Lawformer, Longformer, Bert~\cite{devlin2018bert}, and Bi-LSTM, which were trained under the condition of no causal knowledge and injected causal knowledge respectively.
-Since Bert only accepts inputs up to 512 tokens in length, we adopt a truncated input and max-pooling approach.
-We truncate the input into multiple sequences of characters within 512 tokens, input them to Bert separately and then take max-pooling for all outputs to obtain the input for the classification layer.
+Since Bert only accepts inputs up to 512 tokens in length, we adopt a truncated input and max-pooling approach to obtain the input for the classification layer.